ABOUT THE BOAT

 - $500 per guest for the boat trip paid to the captain.

-- Cost does not include transport to the trips starting location.
+- Cost does not include transport to or from the boats starting and ending locations.

 THE DEPARTURE POINTS & ARRIVAL LOCATIONS